cloudmesh/useful-introduction_to_cloud-2015/_sources/class/bdossp_sp15/week_plan.txt

    * - **Composite Cluster with Sub-Clusters** (Not taught in this class)
         - Introduction and Overview
         - Creating a Cross Resource Virtual Cluster
-     - Not yet available
+     - Not taught in this class
-     - Not yet available
+     - Not taught in this class
      -
      - 05/06
      - 05/08